lakshmankumar12/languageNotes/go_notes.md

   is nil.
 Such interfaces dont compare to nil.
 * interfaces are comparable (==) if the underlying type is comparable or if both are nil.
   Otherwise, comparing uncomparable types causes runtime panic.
 (So this is not caught at compile time)
+* convention - if there is only method, the interface name typicall ends in er.
+Eg: Matcher

 # More on types